AdaCore/training_material/courses/fundamentals_of_ada/273_subprogram_contracts/02-preconditions_and_postconditions.rst

    Explanations

    A. Parameters are :ada:`Positive`, so this is unnecessary
-   B. :ada:`L = Positive'Last-1 and H = Positive'Last-1` will still cause an overflow
+   B. :ada:`Length = Positive'Last-1 and Height = Positive'Last-1` will still cause an overflow
    C. Classic trap: the check itself may cause an overflow!

-   Preventing an overflow requires using the expression :ada:`Integer'Last / L <= H`
+   Preventing an overflow requires using the expression :ada:`Integer'Last / Length <= Height`